Find Grad Schools

 35 Yearly Graduations

 Erikson Institute comes in at #2 on our list of the most popular colleges offering master's degrees in child development.
+Each year, around 400 students seeking various degrees attend the university.
 During the most recent year for which we have data, 35 people received their master's degree in child development from The Erikson Institute.
-About 100% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+Of these students, 96% were women and 33% were members of underrepresented racial-ethnic groups.

 33 Yearly Graduations

 The 3rd most popular school in the country for child development majors who are seeking their master's degree is Missouri State University - Springfield.
-The average in-state tuition for full-time undergraduates is $7,812 per year, while in-state graduate students, on average, pay $6,264 per year.
+Each year, around 23,500 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $7,476 per year, while in-state graduate students, on average, pay $5,994 per year.
 During the most recent year for which we have data, 33 people received their master's degree in child development from Missouri State.
-About 100% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 96% were women.

 #4